jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes One of my test machines, which is a few years old, can check about 7 million SHA1 password hashes per second using a relatively underpowered CPU.
+.notes One of my test machines, which is fairly old, can check about 7 million SHA1 password hashes per second.
 It can check about 80 bcrypt(8) password hashes per second.
 So bcrypt(8) is almost 100,000 times harder to crack than SHA1.

 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 360px;">Time</h1>
 <h1 class="white" style="font-size: 70px; position: absolute; top: 330px; left: 500px;">to</h1>
 <h1 style="font-size: 130px; position: absolute; top: 360px; left: 360px;">Crack</h1>

 !SLIDE
-.notes So if we consider the time to crack each password by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes used SHA1 or bcrypt(8).
+.notes If we consider the time to check each password hash by the number of possible passwords, we can compare about how long it would take to crack the average password in each of these sets, depending on whether the hashes used SHA1 or bcrypt(8).

 <pre style="font-size: 36px; margin-top: 10px;"><code>set            |    # <sup>  </sup>  |  SHA1      | bcrypt(8)
 [a-z]{4}       | 456976<sup>  </sup> | &lt;1 second  | 1.5 hours